evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 # Preset parameters

-You can customize some of the presets using parameters.
+You can customize some of the Presets using parameters.
 For example, you can calculate the quality metrics for a binary probabilistic classification model with a custom decision threshold:

 ```python
 dataset_report = Report(metrics=[